 Leg curls with bands do not replace heavy lower-body exercises like squats, especially deadlifts.
 But using specific exercises to isolate your important leg parts can significantly help you in your compound movements or exercises.

 You should look for specific equipment in the gym to work your hams directly.
 At first, you may face complications adjusting to this exercise and the machine at the gym, but eventually, you will fall in love with it.

-Trust me; when you start using the resistance bands for your hamstring curls training, you will be amazed by the results.
+Trust me; when you start using resistance bands for your hamstring curls training, you will be amazed by the results.
 It will become hard for you to stop and not work on those muscles.
-This indeed is an excellent alternative for the standard gym machine hamstring curls.
+This indeed is an excellent alternative to the standard gym machine hamstring curls.

 So now you can say goodbye to the long waiting queues for the machines and welcome your new friend.
 So are you wondering what you need?
 Just a small resistance band to get the best results.

 Don’t forget this little tip before you start: Finding a collection of bands with different resistance levels would be a great option.
 This can help you adjust the resistance in a better way.
 You can also evenly balance the combination of isolation and exercise.